+Benefit Period: A benefit period starts the day you are admitted to a Medicare certified skilled nursing facility (SNF).
+It ends when you haven't been an inpatient at any SNF for 60 days in a row.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.
+There is no limit to the number of benefit periods you can have.

-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$0 copay for Medicare- covered Supervised Exercise Therapy services.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: Referral and prior authorization required.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques
-aptor i modical Denomic Chart (matric Covered and ma c you puy/ Transportation (Routine)# Routine transportation services are provided to and from your You pay \$0 for unlimited physician or specialist's office, lab, pharmacy or dentist round-trip transportation to within the plan's service area.
-Your trip must meet eligibility plan approved locations. requirements.
-1 11 We define "routine" transportation as: Referral and prior • Used for non-emergency medical appointments to authorization required. plan-approved providers authorization required. • Does not require the use of a gurney/reclining position or any lifting or carrying of members, ambulatory or in a wheelchair.
-Pre-scheduled or elective outpatient/inpatient surgeries are not considered routine.
-All transportation services must be provided by Imperial Courage Plan (HMO) contracted transportation service providers.

-Transportation services (routine non-emergent) include:
+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+You pay 20% of the total cost for Medicare-covered SET services.

+Transportation (Routine)#

+Curb-to-curb routine non-emergency transportation services to plan approved locations within a 30 mile radius of your primary care provider's office.
+All transportation services must be provided by a contracted transportation service provider.
+Plan approved locations are:

+- Physician or specialist's office

+- Lab

+- Pharmacy

+- Dentist

+- Vision provider

+- Hearing care services

+Routine transportation is available for:

-- Routine ambulatory transportation for members who have the ability to travel in a vehicle unassisted.
-(We allow our member to be accompanied by one escort minimum age of 18 years old.) - Routine wheelchair transportation for members in a standard sized wheelchair which must be in perfect working condition in order to be transported and initial pick-up location must have ramp access.
-Wheelchair transportation may also be available for members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance. - Curb to curb transportation service to and from the authorized pick-up and drop-off locations.
+- Members who have the ability to travel in a vehicle unassisted.
+(We allow the member to be accompanied by one escort who is 18 years or older.) - Members who use a wheelchair.
+The wheelchair must be standard sized and in perfect working condition in order to be transported.
+The initial pick-up location must have ramp access. - Members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance.